-There are also smart systems where their primary purpose isn't security, but that also offer security devices.
+There are also smart systems where their primary purpose isn't security.
 For example, alongside the Hive Active Heating thermostat, you can buy Hive sensors, to monitor motion, as well as doors and windows being opened.

 Some systems also come with, or connect to, smoke and carbon monoxide detectors and air purifiers (see more details below) and we've also seen gas leak detectors and water leak sensors.

 In many ways, smart home security systems do the same as a conventional burglar alarm - they alert you if you have an intruder and let you monitor your home.
 But the added benefit of a smart home hub is the ability to be receive alerts, even if you're miles away from home.